bhisaac/5eFP/5eFP-SRD.md

 You must meet any prerequisite specified in a feat to take that feat.
 If you ever lose a feat’s prerequisite, you can’t use that feat until you regain the prerequisite.
 For example, the Grappler feat requires you to have a STR of +1 or higher.
 If your STR is reduced below +1 somehow—perhaps by a withering curse—you can’t benefit from the Grappler feat until your STR is restored.

+Some feats can be upgraded.
+If the option to upgrade is available, the upgrades are listed at the end of the feat's description.

-## Armor Training (Heavy)
+## Armor Training, Heavy (Encounter)

 _Prerequisite: Proficiency with medium armor_

 You gain proficiency with heavy armor and shields.
-At the beginning of each of your turns, if you are wearing heavy armor, you gain **bolster 1**.
-Unlike other sources of bolster, you may combine this bolster with another bolster once.
+Starting on round 2, at the beginning of each of your turns, if you are wearing heavy armor, you gain **bolster 1**.
+Unlike other sources of bolster, you may combine the bolster from this feature with another bolster.

-- 3⛁: Permanently increase your bolster score granted through this feature by +1.
-You may choose this upgrade up to three times, but only once per level.
+- +3⛁: Permanently increase your bolster score granted through this feature by +1.

-## Armor Training (Medium)
+## Armor Training, Medium

 _Prerequisite: Proficiency with light armor_

 You gain proficiency with medium armor and shields.
-Increase your maximum DEX score allowed while wearing medium armor by +1.
-Medium armor no longer imposes disadvantage on DEX checks.
+Medium armor no longer imposes disadvantage on DEX checks for moving silently.
 Your Defense while wearing medium armor equals 10 + DEX (maximum +3).

-- 3⛁: Your Defense while wearing medium armor equals 10 + DEX (maximum +4).
+- +3⛁: Your Defense while wearing medium armor equals 10 + DEX (maximum +4).

-## Armor Training (Light)
+## Armor Training, Light

 You gain proficiency with light armor and shields.